eclipse-vertx/vert.x/new/js_web_tutorial.md

 The application is a shop application called "vToons" which allows you to buy tracks online.

+In this version of this tutorial we've written it all in JavaScript.
+If you'd prefer to use Ruby or Java please see the version for that language.
+You could also mix and match - writing your components in a variety of languages.

 ## Step 0.
 Install vert.x

 If you haven't yet installed vert.x, do that now.
 Installation instructions are here.